isaac8069/Asteroids/readme.md

 # **Asteroids: An Intergalatic Battlefield**

 **Asteroids** is a space-themed multidirectional shooter arcade game.
 The player controls a single spaceship in an asteroid field which is periodically traversed by flying saucers.
-The object of the game is to shoot and destroy the asteroids and saucers, while not colliding with either, or being hit by the saucers' counter-fire.
+The object of the game is to shoot and destroy the asteroids and saucers, while not colliding with either.
 The game becomes harder as the number of asteroids increases.

 ## Tech Stack
-HTML, CSS, Javascript, Canvas (maybe)
+HTML, CSS, Javascript

 ## Wireframes of my game
 https://whimsical.com/asteroids-WDUmWKoEh1vQBY9ZsxNoJn